lindakang/lindakang.github.io/_posts/2022-10-16-YT-US-trending.md

 ![Figure 3](https://blogger.googleusercontent.com/img/b/R29vZ2xl/AVvXsEire_8nsLJlaRaKc9zKoIo1bNmUR-aiIisfJbtUhRid2hKByNW-j8OB2LBECgKHAw-DiijIueeRAe52f6fIzwgrkdAM2Q4lWLz1TfnePTH8BvKD8YtOlo-T-k3__CKVwraX-pj7-KnDDYxCT_vYMD2Vaa0C49Yo9Fyrl9nY-KiWf-jg4vEuqjHR8KFQ/s16000/p03_trending-channels.png)<!-- -->

-Interestingly, Sports is not the most popular category fromo 2020 to 2022, however, NFL and NBA channels are the only channels that are on trending for more than 200 times every year.
-This could be becuase basketball and football are the 2 most popular sports in the US.
+It is interesting to note that while Sports is not the most popular category from 2020 to 2022, the NFL and NBA channels are the only channels that have been on trending for more than 400 times each year.
+This could be due to basketball and football being the two most popular sports in the US.

-Note that both of MrBeast’s channels “MrBeast” and “MrBeast Gaming” were on trending \>400 times in 2021 but less than 200 in 2022.
-MrBeast channels dropped a lot!
-Or we should say, all channels drop except sports channels.
+It is worth mentioning that both of MrBeast's channels, "MrBeast" and "MrBeast Gaming," were on trending over 200 times in 2021, but less than 200 times in 2022, experiencing a significant drop in popularity.
+However, all channels, except for sports channels, experienced a drop in popularity.

-Which videos are on trending for at least a month?
-We first group the data by videos, then calculate the number of times they are on channels.
+To identify videos that have remained on trending for an extended period, we grouped the data by videos and calculated the number of times they appeared on the trending list consecutively for at least a month.
-We assume that YouTube videos typically remain consecutively on the trending list for an extended period of time.

 ``` r
 # Videos on Trending for >30 days